bcbi/REDCap.jl/README.md

 ## Syntax
 Each REDCap method accepts a number of parameters that follow a shared naming convention.
-Generally, a parameter of a given name shares a similar role in all methods where it can be used.
-Parameters can hold various datatypes and might even be composed of multiple named attributes.

 REDCap.jl is designed to closely follow the design and syntax patterns of REDCap.
 Every REDCap API method is available as a function that supplies certain required parameters and checks user inputs for validity.

 Return values and REDCap messages are returned as Strings directly, but the documentation shows how these can be parsed in useful ways.

 Function arguments are named after REDCap method parameters.
-These are passed as named arguments and take values with intuitive types, with a few exceptions to note:
+These are passed as named arguments and take values with intuitive types.

-### Token and URL
+### `token` and `url`
-Almost all REDCap methods accept a token that is unique to the project and user.
+Nearly all REDCap methods accept a token that is unique to the project and user.
-A super token can be used to generate a project and project-level token.

 The URL must exactly match this example:
 ```https://example.example/redcap/api/```